OpenEvalProject/evals/manuscripts/elife-03722/v2/manuscript.md

 Results in each coordinate plane are shown in Figure 3B.
 Across all subjects and all coordinate planes, we find that the shape and orientation of perceptual isodiscrimination contours (red ellipses) are predicted by the distribution of image statistics extracted from natural scenes (blue ellipses).
 As in Figure 3A, the correspondence is very good, with mismatch that is comparable to the variability observed across image analyses and across subjects.

-To quantify the correspondence between natural image and psychophysical analyses, we describe each ellipse by a single vector ω→ that combines information about shape (eccentricity) and orientation (angular tilt), and we compute the scalar product between the image analysis vector ω→NI and the subject-averaged psychophysical vector ω→PP. This value, averaged across coordinate planes, ranges from 0.953 to 0.977 across image analyses.
+To quantify the correspondence between natural image and psychophysical analyses, we describe each ellipse by a single vector $\omega→$ that combines information about shape (eccentricity) and orientation (angular tilt), and we compute the scalar product between the image analysis vector $\omega→_{NI}$ and the subject-averaged psychophysical vector $\omega→_{PP}$.
+This value, averaged across coordinate planes, ranges from 0.953 to 0.977 across image analyses.
 We compared this correspondence to that obtained under the null hypotheses that (i) the apparent correspondence between image statistic covariances and isodiscrimination contours is chance, or (ii) the apparent covariances in image statistics are due to chance.
 The observed correspondence is much greater than the value measured under either null hypothesis (p ≤.0003 for each image analysis under both hypotheses; see ‘Materials and methods’, Analysis of image statistics in pairwise coordinate planes, and Figure 3—figure supplement 2 for comparisons of eccentricity and tilt, and Tables 1–3 and ‘Materials and methods’, Permutation tests, for statistical tests).

 These findings confirm that the shape and orientation of human isodiscrimination contours, measured across all pairwise combinations of coordinates, can be quantitatively predicted from the covariation of image statistics extracted from natural scenes.
 The observed correspondence is maintained within the full 9-dimensional coordinate space (see ‘Materials and methods’, Analysis of the full 9-dimensional distribution of image statistics, and Figure 3—figure supplement 3 for principal component analyses, and Tables 1–3 and ‘Materials and methods‘, Permutation tests, for statistical tests), confirming that our hypothesis describes human sensitivity in the full 9-dimensional space of local image statistics extracted from natural scenes.